swannodette/swannodette.github.com/_posts/2013-11-07-clojurescript-101.md

 should be somewhat surprising - we don't need a callback to work with button clicks!

-Think a bit how this works, when the page loads, `init` will run, the `go` block will try to read from `clicks`, but there will be nothing to read so the `go` block becomes suspended.
+Think a bit how this work.
+When the page loads, `init` will run, the `go` block will try to read from `clicks`, but there will be nothing to read so the `go` block becomes suspended.
 Only when you click on the button can it proceed at which point we'll run the query and loop